jmillpps/reality/README.md

 - **Electromagnetic forces are not "exerted"—they are statistical survival constraints of charge topology.**
 - **The strong force is not an arbitrary binding—it is the direct consequence of network reinforcement.**

+Why must symmetry exist at all in the laws of nature?
+If interactions shape reality, then any change we impose on these interactions should leave their fundamental relationships unchanged.
+Gauge symmetry emerges because the universe rejects interactions that alter these core relationships.
+Thus, gauge symmetry is no longer an assumption—it is what remains when we peel away every unstable possibility.

-Gauge symmetry is not an imposed rule. **It is what remains when all unstable transformations vanish.**
+Gauge symmetry is not an imposed rule. **It is what remains when all unstable transformations vanish.**—just as soap bubbles naturally form spheres.
+No external rule instructs the bubble to form this perfect symmetry; rather, all other shapes collapse into instability, leaving the most symmetrical and stable shape behind.

 ## **The Second Law of Thermodynamics and the Necessity of Force**
 Entropy does not increase by fiat—it increases because **unstable configurations collapse into stable ones**.